pulumi/docs/content/blog/inside-crosswalk-for-kubernetes/index.md

 There are many more [application examples](https://www.pulumi.com/docs/guides/crosswalk/kubernetes/apps/#overview) in the Guide.
 Complete [code examples](https://github.com/pulumi/kubernetes-guides) for building and deploying a container in a Kubernetes cluster are available on Github.
 Additional application examples for other [common application tasks](https://github.com/pulumi/kubernetes-guides/tree/master/apps) are also available on Github.

+## Playbooks for Multiple Audiences

+Crosswalk for Kubernetes was informed by our experience working with developers and operators.
+We have grouped common tasks in playbooks that make deploying applications on Kubernetes accessible regardless of what part of the deployment you are working on.
+If you work with Kubernetes, we invite you try infrastructure as code using [Crosswalk for Kubernetes](https://www.pulumi.com/docs/guides/crosswalk/kubernetes/).